 Agrawal, Cockburn, and McHale also show this effect is stronger for citations across different technologies.
 For example, suppose Ada works on lithium battery technology.
 When she moves to New York, she receives about 135% as many citations from other lithium battery inventors who are located in Ames, than she receives from lithium battery inventors who are located from some other equally distant city (for example, Birmingham Alabama).
 But she receives nearly 175% as many citations from inventors who don’t work on batteries but reside in Ames, than she does from inventors who don’t work on batteries but reside in somewhere like Birmingham.
 Again; this is consistent with the idea that being located together in the same city was especially important for Ada to meet people who she wouldn’t normally meet - in this case, people who do not work on the same kind of thing as her.

-We can go farther.
-Miguelez and Noumedem Temgoua (2020) look at citations between patents in different countries, when inventors migrate.
+Lastly, we can go one step further.
+Miguelez and Noumedem Temgoua (2020) adopt an approach similar to Agrawal, Cockburn, and McHale, looking at inventors who move.
+But they look at citations between patents in different countries, when inventors migrate.
 They find patents from country A are more likely to cite patents from country B when more inventors have migrated from A to B (this is possible thanks to a nice new dataset that actually tracks migrant inventors).
 As with Agrawal, Cockburn, and McHale, this effect is actually stronger for countries that are otherwise technologically less similar.
 This is again consistent with the notion that proximity - here, merely residing in the same country - is especially helpful for forming social ties with people who work on different technologies than is typical for the country.

 But we should always be cautious leaning too heavily on patent citation data.
 They are a pretty imperfect measure.
 Another major source of “paper trails” for knowledge are academic papers.